-They have a single-sized comb with five points, medium-sized almond-shaped white earlobes, and all varieties of Dutch bantams have slate leg colors, except for the Cuckoo and Crele types, which have light legs that may have a few dark spots.
+They have a single comb with five points and medium-sized almond-shaped white earlobes.
+All varieties of Dutch bantams have slate leg colors, except for the Cuckoo and Crele types, which have light legs that may have a few dark spots.

 Because of their small size and rather large wings, they are better flyers than other chicken breeds.